Salzburg is a small town but one of the most recognised in Austria, after Vienna, of course.

 TIP: there is a footpath that you can take from the museum to the fortress.
 It’s about 15 minutes walk.

-My next post will be about more places to visit in Salzburg, some day trips suggestions and some tips about this beautiful city.
+My next post is about more places to visit in Salzburg, some day trips suggestions and some tips about this beautiful city.

 This post is also available in: Português